About the Program

 In addition to meeting the eligibility criteria listed above, successful candidates have demonstrated leadership potential and excellence in their academic and professional lives.
-Fellows also complement a strong interest in international development with volunteer and extracurricular activities that demonstrate their willingness to support the growth of communities both at home and abroad.
+Fellows also complement a strong interest in international development with volunteer and extracurricular activities that demonstrate their willingness to support the inclusive growth of communities both at home and abroad.

 While overseas, Fellows are expected to live simply, often in rural communities or large urban centres.
-As such, individuals with the flexibility and maturity to adapt to new contexts and communities are ideal as Fellows.
+As such, individuals with the flexibility and maturity to adapt to new contexts and communities are ideal Fellows.

 Candidates will be expected to communicate realistic and mature expectations of the Fellowship experience and a sophisticated understanding of general development concepts and issues.
-Additionally, candidates should be able to discuss their own experiences relating to intercultural sensitivity, initiative, flexibility and adaptability, teamwork and maturity.
+Additionally, candidates should be able to discuss their own experiences relating to intercultural sensitivity, initiative, flexibility and adaptability, teamwork, and maturity.

 AKFC looks for Fellows who demonstrate humility and a commitment to change.
 Individuals who are self-starters and show a commitment to development and learning are highly valued.